DevOps4Networks/IOX-Notes/How_To_Install_a_New_GOS/README.md

 See
-[How to Install IOx Bundles on the IR829 or IR809](https://github.com/DevOps4Networks/IOX-Notes/tree/master/How_To_Install_IOx_Bundles) for details of how to use the `copy tftp flash` command to copy the GOS image from a TFTP server into flash.
+[How to Install IOx Bundles on the IR829 or IR809](https://github.com/DevOps4Networks/IOX-Notes/tree/master/How_To_Install_IOx_Bundles) for details of how to use the `copy tftp flash` command to copy the GOS image from a TFTP server into flash memory.

 ```bash
 IR829-DevTest3>en